 Once you’ve selected the section you want, click “CREATE” to process your converted GIF.

-After the GIF is processed, save the GIF by clicking the Download button or long-pressing if you're on a mobile device.
+After the GIF is processed, save the GIF by clicking the Download button or long-pressing if you're on a phone or tablet.
 You can share the GIF directly with your friends or share on social media platforms like Facebook, Twitter and Tumblr.
 Here's what my GIF looks like after conversion.
+It's perfect for reactions in Facebook Groups or on Twitter.

-To get an extra like and our eternal gratitude, tag @KapwingApp whenever you share your content on social media.
-And if you're interested in this style of digital media tutorial, subscribe to the Kapwing Resources page to get updates on our materials or check out our YouTube channel.
+To get an extra like or follow, tag #Kapwing when you share on social media.
+And if you're interested in this style of digital media tutorial, subscribe to this Resources library to get updates on our materials or check out our YouTube channel.
 We’re constantly writing new tutorial and features to help you make the most out of Kapwing.

 Thanks for reading!